Submit your National Fossil Day artwork or photograph to the 2016 contest.

 How large should the artwork be?

 All artwork should be able to fit inside a 13"x 17" envelope or smaller, or if submitting a digital photograph, the image should be no larger than 5 Mb.

 A valid submission will contain the following information:

 - An original copy of the artwork.
 Each piece must be original, authentic, unpublished, the sole property of the entrant, and not previously submitted in any other contest.
 Make sure to include a sentence or two on your submission form (or on your artwork) explaining from who/when/where the postcard was sent.

 In a close decision, your description could help move you up.

 - Your personal information, printed on either the back of your artwork or on a separate sheet attached to your artwork:

 First and last name (as it appears on your entry form)

-- A completed and signed entry form.
+- A completed and signed entry form is required.
 Print out the entry form here and send it to us when you send your artwork.
 Entries cannot be accepted without a signed entry form (if under 18, a parent, guardian, or teacher must sign).

-- Optional - If you would like to submit a digital photograph, send your personal information, along with your attached photo to National_Fossil_Day@nps.gov with the subject line: NFD 2014 PHOTO CONTEST.
-You must also mail in a signed entry form.
+- Optional - If you would like to submit a digital photograph, send your personal information, along with your attached photo to National_Fossil_Day@nps.gov with the subject line: NFD 2015 PHOTO CONTEST.
+You must also mail (or attach) a signed entry form.

-- All mailed entry forms must be sent to:
+- All mailed artwork and entry forms must be sent to: